ON THIS PAGE: You will learn about the different treatments doctors use for people with a pituitary gland tumor. Use the menu to see other pages.

 For a pituitary gland tumor, different types of doctors often work together to create a patient’s overall treatment plan that combines different types of treatments.
 This is called a multidisciplinary team.
 Cancer care teams include a variety of other health care professionals, such as physician assistants, oncology nurses, social workers, pharmacists, counselors, dietitians, and others.

 Any person with a pituitary tumor should be seen by an endocrinologist, a doctor who specializes in problems with glands and the endocrine system.
 In addition, patients should be examined by a neurosurgeon, a specialist who operates on the head, brain, and central nervous system.
 Patients with vision problems will also need to visit an ophthalmologist, a doctor who specializes in the treatment and diagnosis of eye problems.

 Descriptions of the most common treatment options for a pituitary gland tumor are listed below.
 Treatment options and recommendations depend on several factors, including:

 The patient’s overall health

 Your care plan may also include treatment for symptoms and side effects, an important part of medical care.
 Take time to learn about all of your treatment options and be sure to ask questions about things that are unclear.
-Also, talk about the goals of each treatment with your doctor and what you can expect while receiving the treatment.
+Talk with your doctor about the goals of each treatment and what you can expect while receiving the treatment.